meganlavengood/timbre-class/docs/_posts/2024-01-16-defining-timbre.md

 {{site.homework2}}

 This builds on last week's activity.

+I will copy the samples your partner recorded to a folder called `week 3 hw samples`.
 Listen to the sounds that your partner made for your descriptors.

-Your homework this week is to write a response (which your partner will be able to view).
+Your homework this week is to write a response.
 For each sound sample, answer the following questions:

 1. Do the sounds your partner created match what you imagined when you gave them the descriptor?
 2. What are the acoustic features of your partner's souunds that correlate to the descriptor you gave?